-The following publications provide key evidence of the effectiveness of the Jefferson Elder Care interventions offered for older adults, people with dementia, and those who care for them.
+These publications and presentations provide key evidence of the effectiveness of Jefferson Elder Care interventions offered for older adults, people with dementia and those who care for them.

 Cohen-Mansfield, J. (2002).
 Managing agitation in elderly patients with dementia.
 Psychiatric Times, 19(1), 77 78.